ryanmimrie/ryanmimrie.github.io/consultancy.md

 ## Services

-I have been actively collaborating with industry partners for several years and welcome new inquiries.
+I have been actively collaborating with industry partners for several years and am happy to receive any new inquiries.
 Feel free to contact me at ryan.m.imrie@gmail.com with any questions.

 #### Assay Design, Wet-Lab Workflows, and SOPs